Rachael Heyhoe Flint Trophy: Competition format

 In the 2020 season, the teams were separated into a North and South Group, and each team played six group stage matches, in a double round-robin format.
 The two group winners played each other in the competition's final.
 In the following two seasons, the eight teams play each other once in a round-robin format.
-The second and third placed teams compete in a playoff, the winner of which plays in the final against the first placed team.
-In 2023, teams will play each other twice, home and away, in a double round-robin format.
+The second and third placed teams competed in a playoff, the winner of which played in the final against the first-placed team.
+In 2023, the tournament was expanded, with teams playing each other twice, home and away, in a double round-robin format.
+Ahead of the 2024 season, full semi-finals were added, with four teams now qualifying from the group stage.

 Teams receive 4 points for a win.
 A bonus point is given where the winning team's run rate is 1.25 or greater times that of the opposition.
 In case of a tie in the standings, the following tiebreakers are applied in order: highest net run rate, team that scored the most points in matches involving the tied parties, better bowling strike rate, drawing of lots.